Post-kala-azar dermal leishmaniasis: Diagnosis

 Diagnosis is mainly clinical, but parasites can be seen by microscopy in smears with limited sensitivity.
 PCR and monoclonal antibodies may detect parasites in more than 80% of cases.
 Serological tests and the leishmanin skin test are of limited value.

 Treatment

 Treatment is always needed in Indian PKDL; in Sudan, most cases are self-limited but severe and chronic cases are treated.
 Sodium stibogluconate is given at 20 mg/kg for 2 months in Sudan and for 4 months in India.
 Liposomal amphotericine B seems effective.
 Although research has brought many new insights in pathogenesis and management of PKDL, several issues in particular in relation to control remain unsolved and deserve urgent attention.

 Miltefosine is the only available oral medication available for VL and PKDL.
-While the drug works for short-term treatment of VL, PKDL would require a longer treatment of more than 28 days with this drug.
+While the drug works for short-term treatment of VL, PKDL would require a longer treatment of at least 28 days with this drug.
 Miltefosine is not recommended for use as a monotherapy to treat PKDL.

+In July 2026, the World Health Organization recommended miltefosine in combination with either paromomycin or liposomal amphotericin B for the treatment of PKDL in Eastern Africa, and liposomal amphotericin B in monotherapy or in combination with short-course miltefosine in South Asia.

 The risk of human immunodeficiency virus (HIV) co-infection in patients with visceral leishmaniasis (VL) or kala-azar in endemic areas has posed a major challenge in control.